WSU-kduncan/ceg3120-cicd-Saucy-tgossett/project5/README-CI.md

 There are two ways you can verify your container is running without leaving your terminal:
 - `docker ps -a`  to list containers and check the Status column (e.g., Up X minutes).

-- `docker log container-name` which will out-print something like this if its working:
+- `docker run image-name` which will out-print something like this if its working:
 ```
 ** Angular Live Development Server is listening on 0.0.0.0:4200, open your browser on http://localhost:4200/ **